eQubik/dsat2/README.md

 So, when the `performSuite()` is called, it will create a ScenarioActionPerform instance to perform each scenario.

 # ...
-Please come back later :)
+Please come back later... :)